DragoJelavic/sports-complex/readme.md

 - Create, view, update and delete Sport classes (CUD for Admin only)
 - Create and update comments and ratings for each sport class while Admin only can view the comments

+**Extras**
+- View the comments in the browser in table sorted stlye
+- View the sport classes in the browser in table sorted style

 Database schema
 ![Database Schema](./database-schema.png)